Styrene

 So, know your Apohoritiriosophy science before opening your lid:

-The putty is sanded flush with the tape (right of the wing), then the tape removed (left of the wing):
+The putty is sanded flush with the tape (right side of the wing), then the tape removed (left side of the wing):

 Then, carefully, softly, with a sponge sanding stick, a few passes to make the relief more rounded and blend it with the existing rib detail.
 As the existing detail is not perfect, any small imperfections are basically unnoticeable: